techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.1/Documentation/10_final_presentation.md

 - 1 Virtual Network with 1 app gateway subnet and 1 backend subnet both connected to VMSS
 - Both way peering
 - Azure SQL Database

+Advantages of Azure SQL Database:

+Compatibility with Microsoft SQL Server: Azure SQL Database is based on Microsoft SQL Server, which means it offers compatibility with existing SQL Server applications and tools.
+This makes it an excellent choice for organizations with a Microsoft-centric technology stack.

+Seamless Managed Service: Azure SQL Database is a fully managed service, which means Microsoft handles the infrastructure management, backups, patching, and updates.
+This offloads the operational burden from the users, allowing them to focus more on application development and business logic.

+Scalability: Azure SQL Database offers flexible scaling options, allowing you to easily adjust the performance tier based on your application's demands.
+You can scale up or down the database resources without significant downtime.

+High Availability and Fault Tolerance: Azure SQL Database automatically provides high availability through automatic backups, geo-replication, and redundancy across multiple Azure data centers.
+This ensures data integrity and minimal downtime.

+Advanced Security Features: Azure SQL Database offers robust security features such as Transparent Data Encryption (TDE), firewall rules, and Azure Active Directory integration to protect sensitive data.

+Intelligent Performance Optimization: Azure SQL Database utilizes intelligent features like Query Performance Insight and Automatic Tuning to optimize database performance and improve query execution.

 ## Before Cloud Implementation & Cost Analysis

 On on-premises infrastructure where the company manages its own hardware, networking, and software updates, we need to consider various cost components: